HYUNSEONG-KIM/HYUNSEONG-KIM.github.io/docs/Miscellaneous/RE_Wolfram_Engine.md

 (base) $
 ```

-Let environment name "WolframJupyter" then new environment can be initilized as next process
+Let naming new environment as "WolframJupyter" then, it can be initilized as next process.

 ```bash
 $ conda create WolframJupyter #normal creation